 raised area which further increases

-The design of Assen's roundabouts results in crossings of roads always being at 90 degrees.
-This makes it easier for drivers and cyclists both to see what is happening in all directions of interest.
-This roundabout design also makes sight-lines longer which gives more time to react, more time to adjust speed so that it's possible to cross without stopping.
-Both of these result in safety advantages over the annular ring design.
+The design of Assen's roundabouts results in crossings of roads always being at 90 degrees and the 90 degree crossing point being where cyclists must give way.
+This makes it easier for both drivers and cyclists to see what is happening in all directions of interest.
+This roundabout design also makes sight-lines longer which gives more time to react, more time to adjust speed so that it's almost always possible to cross without stopping.
+Both of these result in safety advantages over the other Dutch roundabout design which has an annular ring.

 The video shows one of the busiest roundabouts for cyclists in Assen and demonstrates why it is both safe and convenient for cycling.
 Only four collisions of any type were recorded here in five years, and they were all of the "fender bender" variety, where one driver shunted another at low speed on the way on or off of the roundabout.
 No cyclists or pedestrians were involved in any way in any of these minor collisions and there were no injuries to the drivers either: